 These healthy lunch ideas are perfect for those lacking time.
 The below list is packed with recipes you can pull together in just 15 or 20 minutes (and a single option in under 30)!

-This Lemon Dill Shrimp with Zucchini and Peas is light and flavorful with a subtle garlicky addition and juicy protein from the shrimp.
+This lemon dill Shrimp and Zucchini with peas is light and flavorful with a subtle garlicky addition and juicy protein from the shrimp.
 Best of all, it’s ready in just 15 minutes!
-Serve alone or alongside rice or quinoa (meal prep in Instant Pot or on stovetop) for a quick and simple meal to impress!
+Serve alone or alongside rice or quinoa for a quick and simple meal to impress!

 This Healthy Tuna Melt is ready in just 10 minutes and turns a classic ‘quick lunch’ into a healthier treat.
-Combine wild tuna with cream cheese (no mayo!), and serve it on a whole-grain English muffin alongside a quick green salad for a fresh and simple healthy lunch idea!
+Combine wild tuna with cream cheese (no mayo!), and serve it on a whole-grain English muffin alongside a quick healthy cucumber salad for a fresh and simple healthy lunch idea!

 These Shrimp Tacos combine spicy shrimp with a creamy slaw. and simple (yummy) taco sauce, all served up in warm corn tortillas and ready on your table in just 15 minutes!
 Serve up with some lime wedges for a fresh, hearty, healthy, quick lunch idea!